Maercusxch/eJPT_Notes/2_Assessment Methodologies/02_Footprinting & Scanning.md

 Wireshark Scan for a specific network connection: `sudo wireshark -i eth1`

+- `ifconfig` displays only the enabled network interfaces that are connected to the system.

 NMAP Format: `nmap scanoptions target`
 - `nmap -help` `man nmap` Help and description NMAP   /-sn to search in man nmap
 - `nmap -sn 192.168.1.0/24` Scans the whole domain